open-cluster-management-io/open-cluster-management-io.github.io/content/getting-started/install-hub.md

 Prepare one Kubernetes cluster to function as the hub.

 For example, use `kind` to create a hub cluster.
-Since by default kind does not expose external accessible address, create a `config.yaml` as below and create the cluster
+Since by default kind does not expose external accessible address, create a `config.yaml` as below

 ```yaml
 kind: Cluster